atedstone/gnssice/README.md

 Files from Kellyville were sometimes in the compressed rinex format.
 If they are, you will also need RNXCMP and CRX2RNX, available at http://terras.gsi.go.jp/ja/crx2rnx.html.
 You need to install this to your home directory.
-At the time of writing, fleet requires the Linux 32 bit version.
  1. Download the tar.gz file.
  2. uncompress the download: `tar -zxvf <filename>`
  3. Put the files on your unix path.
 Either: